MatteCarra/AccA/README.md

 With modern battery management systems, that's generally unnecessary.

-However, if your battery is underperforming, you may want to try the following procedure:
+However, if your battery is underperforming, you may want to try the procedure described at https://batteryuniversity.com/index.php/learn/article/battery_calibration .

-1. Let the battery charge until VOLTAGE_NOW >= VOLTAGE_MAX* and CURRENT_NOW drops to 3% of the rated mAh capacity, or less.
-The command `acc --watch` or `acc -w`. lets you monitor that.

-2. Let it discharge until the phone shuts off.

-3. Turn the phone back on to consume any "residual" charge left.
-Repeat this until the device refuses to stay/turn on.
-Next, try booting straight into download, fastboot or recovery mode.
-Repeat until the phone totally refuses to stay/turn on.

-4. Charge to 100% without turning it on.
-Leave the device plugged in for another hour or so.
-This emulates step 1.
-Done.

-For additional information, refer to https://batteryuniversity.com/index.php/learn/article/battery_calibration .

-> What if even after calibrating the battery, ACC and Android battery level reports still differ?

-It's most likely an Android OS issue.
-Refer back to `DEFAULT CONFIGURATION` (capacity_offset and capacity_sync).

 > I set voltage to 4080 mV and that corresponds to just about 75% charge.